For Immediate Release

 The intention of our scholarship is to raise awareness of estate planning as a career path for students studying accounting, finance, and law, as well as to provide those students with meaningful networking, mentorship, and potential employment opportunities.

-Students from Regent University, Virginia Wesleyan University, Norfolk State University, and Old Dominion University are eligible to apply.
+Students from Regent University, Virginia Wesleyan University, Norfolk State University, and Old Dominion University and Tidewater Community College are eligible to apply.

 Hampton Roads Estate Planning Council

 Estate planning is the process of anticipating and arranging for the protection, orderly administration, and disposition of a client’s wealth in accordance with their wishes, upon the occurrence of major events such as birth, marriage, divorce, incapacity, and death.
 Significant attention is paid to minimizing taxes and administration expenses.
 Estate planning requires the knowledge of state property, probate, and trust laws; and federal and state income, gift, inheritance, estate, and generation-skipping transfer tax laws.

 The purpose of the Hampton Roads Estate Planning Council (“HREPC”) is to promote the multi-disciplinary approach to estate planning by supporting its Members; encouraging cooperation among Members to create a thorough and comprehensive estate plan for their clients and a better understanding of the role each Member plays in the process; and to provide education and learning opportunities for its Members and to increase public awareness of the importance of estate planning by a team of professional advisers.